tarantool/doc/doc/2.2/tutorials/sql_tutorial.rst

 The result is:

 * the first statement will finish instantaneously,
-* the second statement will be noticeably slower but still a fraction of a second.
+* the second statement may be noticeably slower but still require only a fraction of a second.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Cleanup and exit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We're done.
-We've shown that Tarantool 2.1 has a very reasonable subset of SQL, and it works.
+We are done.
+We have shown that Tarantool has a very reasonable subset of SQL, and it works.

 The rest of these commands will simply destroy all